Generic Name: oxycodone (OX-i-KOE-done)

 Some MEDICINES MAY INTERACT with oxycodone solution.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Cimetidine, furazolidone, MAO inhibitors (eg, phenelzine), phenothiazines (eg, chlorpromazine), or sodium oxybate (GHB) because the risk of side effects such as severe drowsiness, slow or difficult breathing, confusion, and seizures may be increased
+- Anticholinergics (eg, scopolamine), benzodiazepines (eg, alprazolam), cimetidine, MAOIs (eg, phenelzine), muscle relaxants (eg, cyclobenzaprine), other narcotic pain medicines (eg, morphine), phenothiazines (eg, chlorpromazine), sleep medicines (eg, zolpidem), or tricyclic antidepressants (eg, amitriptyline) because the risk of side effects, such as severe drowsiness, slow or difficult breathing, confusion, severe constipation, trouble urinating, and seizures may be increased

-- Buprenorphine, butorphanol, nalbuphine, naltrexone, or pentazocine because the effectiveness of oxycodone solution may be decreased
+- Buprenorphine, butorphanol, carbamazepine, nalbuphine, naltrexone, pentazocine, phenytoin, or rifampin because the effectiveness of oxycodone solution may be decreased

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if oxycodone solution may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.